Social housing: Suitability of social housing size

 The Australian Institute of Health and Welfare (AIHW) National Housing Assistance Data Repository (NHADR) includes data on the appropriateness of dwelling size, that is, whether a dwelling is of adequate size and configuration to meet the basic needs of a household.
 Data for individual jurisdictions may not be comparable across reporting periods or with other social housing sectors.
 Further, changes to scope and covered between reporting periods may have changed.
 See the source data Quality Statement for important explanatory detail.

-NHADR data are also used in the following dashboard menu options: Dwellings, households and household occupants, Dwellings by Remoteness Areas, Wait lists and Financial assistance for housing.
+NHADR data are also used in the following dashboard menu options: Dwellings, households and household occupants, Dwellings by Remoteness Areas, Wait lists Financial assistance for housing and Dwellings and income units by Local Government Area.

 See the AIHW National Housing Assistance Data Repository (https://www.aihw.gov.au/reports-data/health-welfare-services/housing-assistance/overview) and Housing assistance in Australia (https://www.aihw.gov.au/reports/housing-assistance/housing-assistance-in-australia/data) for further information, including in-depth commentary and analysis.

-Source reference Data tables: Housing suitability - Matching of dwelling to household size, table Suitability.1.
+Source reference Data tables: Housing suitability - Matching of dwellings to household size, table Suitability.1.